 CQ-TV is known throughout the World as a leading source of information for the television amateur, and is regularly read in over thirty countries.

-The Club runs various ATV contests throughout the year for fixed and portable stations Also, there is an International ATV contest, organised each year by a different member country of the IARU, held over a weekend in September.
+The Club runs various ATV Activity Days throughout the year for fixed and portable stations.
+Also, there is an International ATV contest, organised each year by a different member country of the IARU, held over a weekend in June.

 A major convention is put on each year by the BATC, at which members are able to exhibit their own equipment and see what others are doing, look at and buy all that is new to ATV from the various trade exhibits, and to meet other enthusiasts and talk to the Officers and Committee Members of the BATC.
 The Club also exhibits at many of the major amateur radio shows and rallies throughout the year and country, thus maintaining a personal contact with as many members as possible.